fareen341/Python-Programming/README.md

 <pre>
 .py files contain human-readable Python source code, while .pyc files contain compiled Python bytecode used for more efficient execution.
 And which is understadable by intepreter.

+IN short: .py file contains actual code, whereas .pyc is a complied file which intepreter understand.
 </pre>

 # Python Basics